-My name is Alix Green and I’m Lecturer in Public History and Policy at the University of Hertfordshire.
+My name is Alix Green.
+After 7 years at the University of Hertfordshire, firstly as Head of Policy in the Vice-Chancellor’s office, then as Lecturer in History and Policy, I’ve just joined the University of Central Lancashire.
 This blog is a way of bringing together the different aspects of my work and exploring the interfaces and intersections between history, policy, education and public life (and many others besides).

 My research is concerned with questions of identity, citizenship and the public-political sphere in Europe.
 I seek to understand how political voice and agency are conceived and expressed and how these relate to the state and the nation.
 I am particularly interested in comparative and transnational approaches; my work focuses on Germany and Britain, but follows the routes taken by people and ideas – and the comparisons and connections made by people in the past – to draw on perspectives from further afield.

-I’m currently developing project on the public history of parliamentary buildings, which are symbols of the state but also settings for political process and sites for tourism of various kinds..
+I’m also keen to put together project on the public history of parliamentary buildings, which are symbols of the state but also settings for political process and sites for tourism of various kinds.
+Potential collaborators welcome!

 You can contact me here: